Walking in the dark: Lessons from Embracing Uncertainty in Nanaimo

 The next morning, we called the midwife, and she came mid-morning.
 She said I was in active labour, dilated at 3 cm, and would have a baby by dinner time.
 I now see that this was a mistake that set me up with unrealistic expectations, and from that point on, I kept on looking at the time.

-An unplanned visit to the hospital
+An unplanned visit to the hospital: emergency birth

 At midnight the midwife told me that I was fully dilated and told me to start pushing, even though I didn’t feel the urge to push.
 As I started to push, my cervix kept swelling over the baby’s head and she had to put her hand into my vagina to push the cervix back over the baby’s head.
 I pushed for three hours without progress.